tharinducs7/vidzing-poke-test/README.md

 ## Redux and Sagas

-The boiler plate code for redux and redux-saga has been set for you.
 You will be required to use the
 > getPokemonListSaga

 To fetch pokemon data from the pokeApi to be used in the following tasks.